 The Promise of Photonic Computing

-The modern world is built on computers - as they become crucial to more and more areas of life, we are placing ever greater demands on the technology.
+The modern world is built on computers - as they become crucial to more and more areas of life, we are placing ever greater demands on technology.
 There are unavoidable limits to the performance of silicon-based electronics which we are on track to hit very soon.
 Photonics is one of the key ways that researchers in the semiconductor industry hope to avoid this limit.

 Whilst photonic chips may not be a complete replacement for their silicon counterparts for quite some time, hybrid devices using silicon for computation and photonics for communication could provide a speed boost which will lead to a fresh spike in computing performance.
 Allowing data to flow between processors and between machines at the speed of light will reduce latencies, making better use of our existing high-speed processor cores and increasing the overall speed at which computers operate.

-The key to integrated photonic chips has been the development of nanoscale photonic components, such as ring resonators, which are analagous to electronic transistors.
+The key to integrated photonic chips has been the development of nanoscale photonic components, such as ring resonators, which are analogous to electronic transistors.
 For the last decade or so, research groups around the world have been incrementally improving these components, so that they are now compact enough to integrate with silicon chips, and can be manufactured using similar fabrication methods, permitting commercial applications of photonic computing to begin.

-The first uses of this hybrid technology will most likely be in high-capacity data centres, where data transfer latency is crucial to performance, and in high-end multicore processors in supercomputers, to permit faster communication between the cores.
-As with other advances in computing technology, this will then trickle down into speciality desktop computers, then to laptops and mobile devices over the following few years as the technology becomes more mature.
+The first uses of this hybrid technology will most likely be in high-capacity data centers, where data transfer latency is crucial to performance, and in high-end multicore processors in supercomputers, to permit faster communication between the cores.
+As with other advances in computing technology, this will then trickle down into specialty desktop computers, then to laptops and mobile devices over the following few years as the technology becomes more mature.

 A multicore chip with silicon photonic components directing data traffic between the cores.
 Image Credits: IBM Newsroom.